neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
+* async: think about batch and trace, make it easier to split task
+* elasticsearch: config support,
 * refactor: TypeHelper
 * template, use ByteBuffer[] for performance tuning
 * template: review expression, validate methods in model class